go-while/inn2-filter/README.md

-# INN2 PERL Filter - Security Hardened Version
+# INN2 PERL Filter - Security Hardened Version <<-- AI invented that -->>

 A recovered and security-hardened NNRPD spam filter for INN (InterNetNews) originally from novabbs.org / i2pn2.org.

 ## 🛡️ Security Improvements

 This version has been completely security-hardened to eliminate critical vulnerabilities found in the original code:

 ### ✅ Major Security Fixes Applied